 I’m not the biggest fan of fireworks, but they do inspire lots of lovely craft, science and activity ideas, so I’ve put together a collection of my favourite easy firework crafts for you.

 First, up is a classic firework in a jar.
-This is great for learning about density, how oil and water don’t mix and also looks amazing!
-I am always surprised at how the food colouring firstly stays in a perfect sphere in the oil and then drops and explodes when it hits the water.
+This is great for learning about density and how oil and water don’t mix, and it also looks fantastic!
+I am always surprised at how the food colouring stays in a perfect sphere in the oil and then drops and explodes when it hits the water.
 This activity is definitely full of awe and wonder!

-Easy Firework Crafts
+Easy Firework Science Crafts